julik/vitrine/README.md

 Vitrine is for **development**.
 It takes runtime compilation to 11 and beyound.
-Running tasks is all fine and good when you build out the app for production, but when iterating on UI it's essential to be able to just yank the file 3in there and carry on.
+Running tasks is all fine and good when you build out the app for production, but when iterating on UI it's essential to be able to just yank the file in there and carry on.
+THe compilation perks include:

-### For SCSS/SASS

-Any .scss file you shove into the "public" directory can be referenced as ".css" from your HTML code.
+* Any `.scss` file you shove into the `public` directory can be referenced as `.css` from your HTML.
-Vitrine will automatically compile it via SASS.

-### For CoffeeScript, with source maps

-Same thing applies to CoffeeScript - put `.coffee` files in "public", and reference them as `.js` files.
+  Ask for `foo.css` and `foo.scss` will be compiled on the fly.
+* Any `.coffee` file you shove into the `public` directory can be references as `.js` from your HTML.
+  Ask for `bar.js` and `bar.coffee` will be compiled on the fly.
-Vitrine will generate you source maps on the fly for pleasant browser debugging.
+* CoffeeScript files will have source-maps out of the box for pleasant browser debugging.

-## Sensible error messages when automatic compilation fails

-Vitrine will try to show you sensible errors if your SCSS or CoffeeScript fail to compile due to syntax errors and the like.
-CoffeeScript errors go to the browser console, and Sass errors go in a generated element on top of your page.

-## Do not recompile on every request
+* Decent error messages will be shown for both invalid SCSS and invalid CoffeeScript.

+## Asset caching

 Succesfully compiled assets will be cached to save time on next reload, and ETagged based on their mtime.